-Included amongst the conditions attached to the planning decision for a new or modified structure, there is a requirement for it to be Technically Approved.
-Technical Approval processes for new structures are required to comply with CG 300.
+Included amongst the conditions attached to the Planning Decision for a new or modified structure, there will be the requirement that it is Technically Approved.
+Technical Approval Processes for new Structures are required to comply with CG 300.

-All structures which support, form part of, or affect the public highway or other Public Rights of Way will require Technical Approval to CG 300 by the Technical Approval Authority, Warwickshire County Council.
+All structures which support, form part of, or affect the public highway or other Public Rights of Way will require technical approval to CG 300 by the Technical Approval Authority, Warwickshire County Council.
 Under CG 300, structures requiring Technical Approval include all those that are situated wholly or partly within; under, or over the existing or proposed highway and which exceed defined geometric criteria.

-Where the project affects an existing highway structure, any resulting assessment will also be subject to Technical Approval processes described in CG 300.
-Typically, an assessment of an existing structure will be required under the following circumstances:
+Where the project affects and existing highway structure, any resulting assessment will also be subject to Technical Approval processes described in CG 300.
+Typically an assessment of an existing structure will be required under the following circumstances: